TPoluch/Python-Recommended-Spotify-Playlist/README.md

-# Creates a User-Unique Playlist of Recommended Tracks based on User's Historic Spotify Data
+# Generates a User-Unique Spotify Playlist

 This python script generates a playlist tailored to the users music tastes through use of Spotify's API.
+It dechipers the users music preferences through analysis of their favorite songs, audio feature tendencies, and other key factors.

 # How it works: